 Careers in Education and Childcare

 Times are truly changing.
-While in the past it was common for women to stay at home after they’d had children, now we see a growing number of mums going back to work outside the home, at least on a part-time basis.
+While in the past it was common for women to stay at home after they’d had children, we are now seeing a growing number of mums going back to work outside the home, at least on a part-time basis.

-With both parents away at work, the children need to be cared for.
-Grandparents aren’t always close by, and they usually have their own schedule and activities, so parents need more options.
-Luckily, double-income households make it easier for them to afford to send their offspring to childcare centres and early childhood education institutions.
+With both parents away at work, the children need to be cared for and grandparents aren’t always close by.
+They usually have their own schedule and activities, so parents need more options.
+Luckily, double-income households make it easier for them to afford to send their children to childcare centres and early childhood education institutions.

 As childcare centres and early education institutions compete for business, they’re looking for the best available personnel.
 So, if you’re thinking of starting an education career specialising in childcare, now is the perfect time to get qualified and start your journey.

-Whether you’re just starting your Teacher Aide career, or working your way up to a centre management position, this education career offers many opportunities, especially for those seeking flexible employment options.
+Whether you’re just starting your Teacher’s Aide career, or working your way up to a centre management position, this education career offers many opportunities, especially for those seeking flexible employment options.

 What does a Teacher’s Aide do?

 A Teacher’s Aide assists teachers and educators in the classroom and pays special attention to the students themselves, providing extra support whenever needed in order to facilitate their learning.

 To be successful in a Teacher Aide career, understanding children’s normal behaviour and development patterns is absolutely crucial.
 This understanding will enable you to identify the children who might need extra assistance and learning support, and also allows you to appropriately engage with children.